sanskar10100/resources/bbdu_hashcode.md

 - If you haven't already, register on the [HashCode Website](https://codingcompetitions.withgoogle.com/hashcode) first.
 - Click on the invite link that the creator of your team sent you, and Voila!
 You're a member now

+#### To enroll your team in a hub
+- Open [My Team](https://hashcodejudge.withgoogle.com/#/my-team) section in the Judge System of Google HashCode.
+- Naviate to the bottom, and you'll see a section named *Join a virtual hub (optional)*.
+- Select Country *India*, and the Hub *Babu Banarasi Das University Hub*.
+Then, click on the button at the bottom to join the hub.

 ### Practice Problem:
 - Download the problem statement from the website.
 - Download the input sets from the website.